 Centre on Aging's role

 The Centre on Aging is also one of eleven data collection sites for the CLSA Comprehensive Cohort.
-Dr. Verena Menec is the Manitoba Site Principal Investigator for CLSA while Audrey Blandford serves as the local Site Coordinator.
+Dr. Verena Menec and Dr. Philip St. John are the Manitoba Site Co-Principal Investigators for CLSA, while Audrey Blandford serves as the local Site Coordinator.

 Manitoba Site DCS/CATI Coordinator